BMI Checks

 What is BMI?

-Body mass index, usually shortened to BMI, is a simple calculation that compares a person's weight with their height.
-It is widely used because it is quick, inexpensive, and easy to repeat over time.
-A BMI result places an adult into a broad category: underweight, normal weight, overweight, or obesity.
+BMI, or Body Mass Index, is a simple calculation that compares weight with height.
+It is commonly used as a screening tool to group adults into broad weight categories: underweight, healthy weight, overweight, or obesity.
 Those categories can be useful for public health research and for a first conversation about weight-related risk, but BMI is not a full picture of health.

 Metric Units